SPRFMO/FLjjm/README.md

 ## Overview

-Running the JJM Stock Assessment Model Inside the MSE FLR System, *NOTE: this is to replace original version at <https://github.com/SPRFMO/hcr/FLjjm>*
+Running the JJM Stock Assessment Model Inside the MSE FLR System, *NOTE: this package replaces the original version at <https://github.com/SPRFMO/hcr/FLjjm>*

 To install this package, start R and enter:

-  remotes::install_github("SPRFMO/FLjjm")
+  install_packages("FLjjm", repos="sprfmo.r-universe.dev")

 ## Documentation

 ## License
-Copyright (c) 2020 WMR.
+Copyright (c) 2020-2024 WMR.
 Released under the EUPL 1.2.

 ## Contact
 You are welcome to: